 Melatonin is a molecule found in every plant and animal on earth.
 After emerging as part of living organisms about three billion years ago, its essential structure remains unchanged.
 This type of structural conservatism is usually found only in substances essential to life.

 Melatonin peaks before puberty and drops precipitously afterwards.
 In fact, recent research indicates that the decrease in melatonin during the early teens is one of the key factors in the onset of sexual maturation.
 It was found that children whose puberty was delayed tend to have excessively high melatonin levels and those who mature unusually early often produce too little melatonin.
 After maturity, the levels of melatonin continue to drop.
-In 40 year old, melatonin levels are usually about one by three of those found in young adults.
+In 40 year old, melatonin levels are usually about a third of those found in young adults.
 Melatonin is barely detectable in 60 year olds.
 This decline appears to be not just a consequence of aging, but actually a contributing factor to the aging process.